 EPC can help advertisers find the best affiliate offer in their niche and can help them increase conversion rates.
 This means more customers and higher sales.
 EPC can also help affiliates find the best converting offers.
 With an EPC, affiliates can see what offers are converting well and which ones aren’t.
 Then, they can try new things (such as making changes to the landing page or writing more enticing ad copy) to increase their earnings.

-If the performance thus they have lower epcs, it might makes sense to start a/ b testing their affiliate campaigns
+If the performance thus they have lower epcs, it might makes sense to start A/B testing their affiliate campaigns to find which advertising campaign leads to more clicks on their affiliate link.

 2. It helps affiliates understand their performance and find the best offers to promote.

-Knowing your EPC is key in affiliate marketing because it can help you find the best affiliate product to promote.
+Knowing your EPC is key in affiliate marketing because it can help you find the best affiliate product to promote and the best affiliate partner to work with.
 It can also help you find the best publishers to work with and which offers to promote in your email newsletter to clients.
 By promoting offers that convert, you’ll have higher conversion rates.

 3. It helps publishers find the best advertisers to work with.